 - “Feather-edge” old finish about 2″ to 4″ back from the edge of the spot, finishing up with No. 400 sandpaper to avoid deep scratches.

 - Allow solvents to “flash” off before applying succeeding coats.
 Let last coat dry 30 minutes before sanding.

-This condition is usually found where the finish forms a center line on cowls and turret tops.
-If left side of car is painted first, overspray appears to left of center line when right side is sprayed—or vice versa.
-At this point, gun is held at angle and farther from surface than at other points of stroke.
+This condition is usually found where the finish forms a centerline on cowls and turret tops.
+If the left side of the car is painted first, the overspray appears to the left of the centerline when the right side is sprayed—or vice versa.
+At this point, the gun is held at an angle and farther from the surface than at other points of the stroke.

 - Improper atomization.

 - Use recommended air pressures at the gun and follow thinning instructions.

 - Use arm in full, long strokes, paralleling surface with as little wrist action as possible.
 Hold the gun at a right angle to and from 6 to 10 inches from the surface.

 Caused by the presence of rust on the surface before finishing—and no paint will adhere to a rusty surface.
 To avoid this, always sand all rust spots bright and treat the bare metal with a metal conditioner such as “Deoxidine,” “Metalprep,” etc., before finishing.

 Wash with water and dry thoroughly.
 Always prime the surface immediately after cleaning, as rust will set in if the bare metal is exposed too long.